microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/monthlyuserinsightmetricsroot-list-signups.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the userSignUpMetric resources from the signUps navigation property.
+Get the monthly [userSignUpMetric](../resources/usersignupmetric.md) resources objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).